This book was fun! I was

 “The night Paul Case was killed.”

 “Yeah.
-The night I got shot,” Crockett said, feeling an all too familiar flutter in his chest.
+The night I got shot,” Crockett said, feeling an all

 Relentless, Ruby kept after him.